Protected Area Permit Requirement

 Line 13 – Places proposed to be visited:

-• If you plan to visit other Tibetan settlement areas, you can list those settlements here, but this may increase the time it takes for your PAP to be processed and a recommendation letter will be required (see end of this web page)
+• If you plan to visit other Tibetan Settlements (for example, to visit Gyudmey Monastery in Hunsur), you can list those settlements here, but this may increase the time it takes for your PAP to be processed and a recommendation letter may be required (see end of this web page)

 Line 14 – Route intended to be followed: